diffplug/spotless/CONTRIBUTING.md

 | `lib-extra` | Contains the optional parts of Spotless which require external dependencies.  `LineEnding.GIT_ATTRIBUTES` won't work unless `lib-extra` is available. |
 | `plugin-gradle` | Integrates spotless and all of its formatters into Gradle. |
 | `plugin-maven` | Integrates spotless and all of its formatters into Maven. |
-| `_ext` | Folder for generating glue jars (specifically packaging Eclipse jars from p2 for consumption using maven).

 ## How to add a new FormatterStep